diogro/expressionVariance-manuscript/main.md

 These same genes are also expected to be under strong purifying selection and to show low levels of polymorphisms, which we observe.
 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, are less variable.
 Furthermore, genes involved with direct interaction with the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
-Given this strong functional link between function and variance, it is not surprising that the gene variance ranking is similar across studies.
+Given this strong link between function and variance, it is not surprising that the gene variance ranking is similar across data sets.

 One interesting aspect of the GO term analysis shown in @fig:skew_entropy and @fig:go_skewness is that there is no biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.